ISAITB/docs-tdl/source/testsuite/index.rst

 and ``notForTests`` are used to increase the options available in defining a flexible and complete conformance testing strategy.

-Setting the ``adminOnly`` flag to "true" would typically be used for required parameters (i.e. ``use`` set to "R") as doing so allows community or test bed administrators to verify and adapt a system's setup before allowing it to execute tests.
+Setting the ``adminOnly`` flag to "true" would typically be used for required parameters (i.e. ``use`` set to "R") as doing so allows community or Test Bed administrators to verify and adapt a system's setup before allowing it to execute tests.
 This could either be done as a simple eligibility check or to actually provide required information that is needed for the tests (e.g. a generated identifier or certificate).
 If a required parameter that is set as ``adminOnly`` is not configured, the system in question is prevented from executing tests.
 Furthermore, such a parameter